okta/okta.github.io/_source/_docs/api/getting_started/design_principles.md

 API request.
 Rather, it typically reports completed or attempted real-world events such as configuration changes, user logins, or user lockouts.
 The System Log doesn’t report the rate at which you’ve been calling the API.

 Okta has two types of rate limits: concurrent rate limits for the number of simultaneous transactions, and org-wide rate limits that vary by API endpoint.

-### Concurrency Rate Limits
+### Concurrent Rate Limits

-In order to protect the service for all customers, Okta enforces concurrent rate limits starting in Release 2017.39.
+In order to protect the service for all customers, Okta enforces concurrent rate limits starting with this release.
-These limits are distinct from [the org-wide, per-minute API rate limits](/docs/api/getting_started/design_principles.html#org-wide-rate-limits).
+Concurrent limits are distinct from [the org-wide, per-minute API rate limits](#org-wide-rate-limits).

-For concurrent rate limits, traffic is measured in three different areas (counts in one area aren't included in counts for the other two):
+For concurrent rate limits, traffic is measured in three different areas.
+Counts in one area aren't included in counts for the other two:

-* For agent traffic, Okta measured each org's traffic and set the limit at above the highest usage in the last four weeks.
+* For agent traffic, Okta measured each org's traffic and set the limit above the highest usage in the last four weeks.
-* For Office365 traffic, the limit is 70 concurrent transactions per org.
+* For Office365 traffic, the limit is 75 concurrent transactions per org.
-* For all other traffic including API requests, the limit is 70 concurrent transactions per org.
+* For all other traffic including API requests, the limit is 75 concurrent transactions per org.

 Okta has verified that these limits are sufficient based on current usage.
+As a result of verification, we increased the limit for some orgs to 150.

 The first request to exceed the concurrent limit returns an HTTP 429 error, and the first error every sixty seconds is written to the log.
 Reporting concurrent rate limits once a minute keeps log volume manageable.

-#### Example Error Response for Events
+#### Example Error Response Events

 ~~~json
 {